Golisano Children's Hospital

-Clinical training is anchored at Strong Memorial Hospital, Western New York's largest tertiary care facility.
-It functions as a regional burn center and a regional pediatric trauma center.
-It is a New York State-designated Level I trauma center for the Western New York and Finger Lakes Regions, serving as the only Level I pediatric center in the area.
-More than 3,000 Level I trauma admissions — including blunt and penetrating injuries — occur each year.
-An integrated transplant program offers cardiac, lung, liver, pancreas and kidney transplants.
-Strong also has a National Cancer Institute-designated cancer program — the Wilmot Cancer Center.
-The Golisano Children’s Hospital with, 124 beds, is the area’s only children’s hospital, and serves as the referral center for all seriously ill or injured children from the 17-county Finger Lakes region.
+Strong Memorial Hospital is Western New York’s largest tertiary care facility.
+It serves as a regional burn center, pediatric trauma center, and heart failure center.
+It is a New York State-designated Level 1 trauma center for the Western New York and Finger Lakes Regions, serving as the only Level 1 pediatric trauma center in the area.
+More than 3,000 Level 1 trauma Admissions—including blunt and penetrating injuries—are treated each year.
+An integrated transplant program offers cardiac, lung, liver, pancreas, and kidney transplants.
+The Wilmot Cancer Center provides world-class cancer care and the newly opened Golisano Children’s Hospital, the region’s only children’s hospital, serves as the referral center for all children from the 17-county Finger Lakes region.

 The skills lab and robotics curricula provide residents with the tools to prepare for the operating room (see also Live Surgery vs 3D Model simulation).
 Residents have access to skills training ranging from suturing and knot tying to laparoscopic box trainer, to FLS and FES.
 Fourth and fifth year residents who complete the robotic curriculum under the mentorship of Ahmed Ghazi, M.D., receive a certificate of completion in robotic training.